 Plunge a basket of vegetables into a large quantity of ice water (water containing ice cubes).

 Cool vegetables completely in ice water, about the same amount of time as they were blanched.

 Drain vegetables thoroughly after cooling.
 Pour out onto layers of paper towels or clean tea towels.

 Any extra moisture left with the vegetables can cause a loss of quality when vegetables are frozen.

 After vegetables are blanched, cooled, and drained, package immediately in freezer bags or freezer containers.

 Remove as much air as possible.
 Seal tightly.

 After vegetables are blanched, cooled and drained, spread in a single layer on a tray and freeze.

-When frozen, package vegetables promptly, remove as much air as possible and return to freezer.
+When frozen, package vegetables promptly, remove as much air as possible, and return to the freezer.

 Tray-packed vegetables remain loose and can be poured from the container and the package reclosed